Course Name: The Straits Course at Whistling Straits

 Location: Haven, Wisconsin

 History: When you step foot on the property, it’s almost impossible to imagine that the land was completely flat just a few decades earlier.
 In 1949, the U.S. Military built Camp Haven on this old farmland to test anti-aircraft weaponry.
 Abandoned since 1959, billionaire Herb Kohler essentially gave world-renowned architect Pete Dye a blank check to design a championship course in the 1990s.
 When it was all said and done in 1998, Dye had moved an unprecedented 800,000 cubic yards of sand.
-In 2000, its sister Irish Course was built just inland.
+In 2000, a sister Irish Course was built just inland.

 Only six years after opening, The Straits Course hosted its first Major – the 2004 PGA Championship won by Vijay Singh.
 This event was a resounding success and Kohler was given more national champions including the 2007 U.S. Senior Open, 2010 PGA Championship, and 2015 PGA Championship.
 Famously, Dustin Johnson grounded his club in a “bunker” on the 18th hole in 2010 and just missed a playoff with Bubba Watson and Martin Kaymer.
 In 2020, the Straits Course will host its first Ryder Cup.
 A unique design and impressive short history make the Straits Course one of the most highly regarded courses in the world.
 Its accolades include: